erikablair/prosody-install-debian-buster/README.md

 logs, and client *(babble.im)* error *helpers*.
 There are assuredly errors in config file but, it seems like all services are working.
 Encrypted messaging, group messaging, and file sharing are working and android to android audio and video calls.
-I will continue to add to this as I become more familiar with prosody.
+I will continue to add to this as I become more familiar with prosody.</br>
+You will first have to setup *(at minimum)* an "A" record with a [DNS provider.] (freedns.afraid.org)Then you will need to open prosody.cfg.lua and replace all *example.com* with your chosen DNS.
+This is easily accomplished with substition in vim...
+`:%set/example.com/yourDNShere.com`  then;
+`:wq` to save and quit.

 *Be sure to take note of all ports listed in prosody.cfg.lua!
 They will have to be allowed by your firewall and forwarded on your router.*